Alarlar/runshare/README.md

 # 🏃 RunShare Pro Athlete Tracking & Social Mapping

+Summary: A social GPS tracker (PWA) that lets you record runs in real-time or draw routes manually.
+Built with Node.js, Leaflet, and MongoDB.

 **RunShare Pro** is a full-stack Progressive Web App (PWA) designed for me and friends to track our runs, walks, and cycling routes.
 It combines real-time GPS tracking with a social feed, allowing users to share their progress and visualize routes on an interactive map.

 Live Demo: https://your-app-name.onrender.com